open-webrtc-toolkit/owt-server/doc/servermd/Server.md

-webrtc.network_interfaces | webrtc_agent/agent.toml | The network interfaces of webrtc-agent that clients in public network can connect to webrtc.minport | webrtc_agent/agent.toml | The webrtc port range lowerbound for clients to connect through UDP webrtc.maxport | webrtc_agent/agent.toml | The webrtc port range upperbound for clients to connect through UDP nuve.port | nuve/nuve.toml | The port of nuve should be accessible in public network through TCP portal.hostname, portal.ip_address | portal/portal.toml | The hostname and IP address of portal for public access; hostname first if it is not empty. portal.port | portal/portal.toml | The port of portal for public access through TCP
+webrtc.network_interfaces | webrtc_agent/agent.toml | The network interfaces of webrtc-agent that clients in public network can connect to webrtc.minport | webrtc_agent/agent.toml | The webrtc port range lowerbound for clients to connect through UDP webrtc.maxport | webrtc_agent/agent.toml | The webrtc port range upperbound for clients to connect through UDP management-api.port | management_api/management_api.toml | The port of management-api should be accessible in public network through TCP portal.hostname, portal.ip_address | portal/portal.toml | The hostname and IP address of portal for public access; hostname first if it is not empty. portal.port | portal/portal.toml | The port of portal for public access through TCP